ankured182/ankured182.github.io/_posts/2017-11-27-Importance-Of-Vendor-Certifications.markdown

 While each company may have its own unique way of doing tasks,if they use any of the technologies (IT related) above,then you are automatically ahead of your competitor.

 Getting vendor certified is almost as good as having live projects, when it comes to your job prospects.
+Most importantly, you learn a lot in the process.